 \section{Abstract}

-Decoy passwords, or ``honeywords,'' alert a site to its breach if they are ever entered in a login attempt on that site.
-However, an attacker can identify a user-chosen password from among the decoys, without risk of alerting the site to its breach, by performing credential stuffing, i.e., entering the stolen passwords at another site where the same user reused her password.
-Prior work has thus proposed that sites monitor for the entry of their honeywords at other sites.
-Unfortunately, it is not clear what incentives sites have to participate in this monitoring.
-In this paper we propose and evaluate an algorithm by which sites can exchange monitoring favors.
-Through a model-checking analysis, we show that using our algorithm, a site improves its ability to detect its own breach when it increases the monitoring effort it expends for other sites.
-We additionally quantify the impacts of various parameters on detection effectiveness and their implications for the deployment of a system to support a monitoring ecosystem.
-Finally, we evaluate our algorithm on a real dataset of breached credentials and provide a performance analysis that confirms its scalability and practical viability.
+Decoy passwords, or ``honeywords,'' alert a site to its breach if entered in a login attempt on that site.
+However, an attacker can identify a user-chosen password from among the decoys, without alerting the site to its breach, via credential stuffing, i.e., entering the stolen passwords at another site where a user reused her password.
+Prior work thus proposed that sites monitor for the entry of their honeywords at other sites, but the incentives for sites to participate in this monitoring remain unclear.
+In this paper, we propose and evaluate an algorithm by which sites can exchange monitoring favors.
+Through a model-checking analysis, we show that a site can improve its ability to detect its own breach when it increases the monitoring effort it expends for others.
+We quantify how key parameters impact detection effectiveness and their implications for deploying a monitoring ecosystem.
+Finally, we evaluate our algorithm on a breached credential dataset, demonstrating effectiveness at scale.